 - for the purposes of research and innovation; and

 For some services and products, we collaborate with independent advisers, intermediaries and/or authorised agents.
-They are each independently responsible for the processing of your personal data.
-You can use such advisers to submit an application or a claim.
+They are each independently responsible for processing your personal data.
+You can use such advisers to submit an application or to report changes.
 We may also exchange your personal data with independent advisers and franchisees for use in marketing activities, but only if you have given your consent for this.

 We require your medical personal data for some financial products and services.
-Within VIVAT, this personal data is only accessible to a small group of employees and only in so far as this is necessary for their position.
-We also work closely with medical consultancies and health and safety and rehabilitation firms.
+Within VIVAT, this personal data is only accessible to a small group of employees and only in so far as this is necessary for the performance of their work.
+We also work closely with medical consultancies and occupational health and safety companies and reintegration firms.
 We conclude agreements with these parties to ensure that they safeguard the security of your personal data.
-Only registered medical advisers (doctors) who are bound by professional confidentiality and the persons who are under their direct supervision have access to your medical file.
+Only registered medical advisers (doctors) who are bound by professional confidentiality and persons under their direct supervision have access to your medical file.

-We have subcontracted the provision of medical advice for personal injury claims, invalidity insurance and invalidity insurance as part of a personal pension plan that is not covered by the Dutch Pensions Act (Pensioenwet) to specialist consultancies.
+We have subcontracted the provision of medical advice for occupational disability insurance and occupational disability insurance as part of a pension and life insurance policies to specialist consultancies.
 These consultancies also handle the medical administration.
-VIVAT’s claim adviser remains the primary point of contact for customers who receive benefits under an invalidity insurance policy.
+VIVAT’s claim adviser remains the primary point of contact for customers who receive benefits under an occupational disability policy.

-When we administer a personal pension plan that was taken out for your benefit, we may share your personal data with your employer under specific circumstances.
-We will ensure that we communicate with your employer in a secure manner.
+When we administer a personal pension plan that was taken out for your benefit, we may share your personal data with your employer in specific circumstances.
+We will ensure that we do so in a secure manner.

-Several examples of types of companies with which we collaborate are listed below.
-We may work with these companies because it is more efficient or because these parties are better than we are at one aspect of our services.
+Several examples of types of companies we work with are listed below.
+We sometimes do this because it is more efficient or because these parties are better than we are at one aspect of our service provision.
 We only provide these parties with the personal data they require to perform the subcontracted work.
 We have taken the requisite contractual and organisational measures with these parties to ensure that your personal data are processed for these purposes only and that this is done in a secure manner.

 - Service providers that specialise in the acceptance and administration of mortgages.

-- Debt collection agencies for preventing or restricting overdue payments.
+- Debt collection agencies for preventing or restricting payment arrears.

 - Companies we engage to increase the operational efficiency of our company.
-They provide us with support for the purpose of improving our services, achieving faster lead times and helping us to handle seasonal peak loads better.
+They provide us with support for the purpose of improving our services, achieving faster lead times and helping us to handle seasonal peaks better.